hackersupreme/react-spring-chain-animation/README.md

 The hook used to accomplish this demo is the `useChain` hook.
 This hook allows you to chain multiple different animations in a row.

-This demo chains together an animation from the `useSpring` hook and an animation form the `useTransition` hook.
+This demo chains together an animation from the `useSpring` hook and an animation from the `useTransition` hook.
 In order for a chain to work, each animation must have a ref passed along to it to block it from starting on its own.

 If the hook `useRef` is unfamiliar to you, check out the [documentation](https://reactjs.org/docs/hooks-reference.html#useref) on React.js's site.
 It's a core hook that's a part of React.js and not the React-Spring libary.